 Wage and hour policies

 Review the wage and hour policies to confirm compliance with the relevant state and local laws.
-These may include the minimum wage, payroll practices, timekeeping practices, overtime, paycheck deductions, etc. Also, review the employee classifications (full-time, temporary, part-time, probationary, etc.) to ensure you employee handbook compliance.
+These may include the minimum wage, payroll practices, timekeeping practices, overtime, paycheck deductions, etc. Also, review the employee classifications (full-time, temporary, part-time, probationary, etc.) to ensure your employee handbook compliance.

-Leave policies
+Leave Policies

 Verify the leave policies to ensure they comply with federal, state, and local laws, such as family and medical leave, pregnancy leave, voting leave, military service leave, jury duty leave, and crime victims' leave, among allowed leaves.

-Benefits policies
+Benefits Policies

 Review the benefits section to ensure it's not unnecessarily detailed.
 It should only include a brief program description with a direction to check the main benefit plan documents for details.

-Conduct policies
+Conduct Policies

 Verify the employee conduct policies for compliance with the relevant laws.
 The handbook should provide guidelines on activities, such as using employer-provided IT resources and communication systems (laptop, email, telephone); use of social media in the workplace; limitations on distributing employer materials; and the general standard of conduct.